Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 .. image:: ../_static/imgs/Chapter_4_Robot_Dog/Chapter4_03.png
     :align: center

-:red:`If the resolution ratio is not great or there is just a little window, you can set a proper resolution ratio via steps below.`
+:combo:`red font-bolder:If the resolution ratio is not great or there is just a` **little window** :combo:`red font-bolder:, you can set a proper resolution ratio via steps below.`

 Select Screen Configuration.
 Select the appropriate resolution in the new window.
 Click Apply.